Energy (Oil and Gas) Profits Levy Act 2022

 Overview

-The Energy (Oil and Gas) Profits Levy Bill introduces a 25% tax on the ring-fence profits of oil and gas companies operating in the UK.
-This aims to raise additional revenue for the government while providing reliefs for investment in the energy sector.
+The Energy (Oil and Gas) Profits Levy Bill introduces a 25% tax on the ring-fenced profits of oil and gas companies operating in the UK.
+This tax aims to generate additional revenue for the government from the high profits these companies are making amidst rising energy prices, and is intended to run until December 2025.

 Description